oeg-upm/helio/index.md

 -------------

-## What Helio can do for me?
+## What Helio can do for you

-As user Helio can be used to generate synchronously or asynchronously Knowledge Graphs from a set of heterogeneous sources:
+For **users** Helio generates synchronously or asynchronously Knowledge Graphs from a set of heterogeneous sources:
 * Generating the RDF of the KG into a file
 * Link resources using linking rules
 * Use different mapping languages to generate RDF and links among its resources